otoolep/questdb.io/docs/console.md

 ### Copy command
-You can use the `COPY` command directly in the SQL console to import from a file.
+You can use the `COPY` command directly in the web console to import from a file.

 Syntax is `COPY tablename FROM file_path`